math4tots/enumerate/README.md

 ### 0.0.3

-Make extension usable from web
+Make extension usable from the vscode.dev website

 ### 0.0.2